xh/hoist-dev-utils/README.md

 ### ESLint Configuration

-This top-level hoist-dev-utils package includes a dependency on the `@xh/eslint-config` package nested within this repository.
+This top-level hoist-dev-utils package includes a dependency on the `@xh/eslint-config` package.
 That package exports an eslint configuration object with ExHI's coding conventions and best practices for Hoist React based development.

 Applications can use these rules for their own ESLint config by specifying their `.eslintrc` file as
 simply: